 This article may contain provided product, service, advertisement, or affiliate links, through which I may earn credit or commission if you make a purchase.

 Where's the best vegan food in Dublin?
-If you are vegan, veggie, or just appreciate delicious freshly-made whole foods, you must visit Cornucopia Wholefood & Vegetarian Restaurant, not far from the fun and popular Temple Bar district in lively Dublin, Ireland.
+If you are vegan, veggie, or love delicious whole foods, you must visit Cornucopia Wholefood & Vegetarian Restaurant, by the fun Temple Bar district in oh-so-lively Dublin, Ireland.

 Cornucopia feels like being at home.
 You'll immediately feel welcome as you walk into the warm, cozy and casually elegant space and the delicious smells envelop you.

 Walk up to the counter and have your choice of various vegan and vegetarian dishes such as polenta cakes, baked aubergine, and butternut squash and cashew cannoli, and more.

 Add on sides ranging from roasted potatoes with house-made vegan mayonnaise to vegan coleslaw to a really delicious fresh daikon, cucumber and fennel dish.